 Several case reports have described cases of kidney toxicity in patients taking tenofovir, including a report of kidney stones.[ref] [ref] [ref] [ref] [ref] The majority of cases have manifested Fanconi syndrome[ix], in which the small tubes in the kidneys that absorb electrolytes and minerals become damaged.
 In the context of antiretroviral therapy, this is thought to be a result of damage to mitochondria[ix] by tenofovir.
 Studies have consistently found that abnormal measures of kidney function indicating mild impairment, often without symptoms, are more frequent in patients taking the drug.[ref] [ref] [ref]

-However, abnormal laboratory values (such as elevated creatinine[ix] levels, reduced creatinine clearance[ix] and reduced glomerular filtration rate[ix] (see Renal function tests in A to Z of tests) are not perfect indicators of clinical kidney damage.
+However, abnormal laboratory values (such as elevated creatinine[ix] levels, reduced creatinine clearance[ix] and reduced glomerular filtration rate[ix] are not perfect indicators of clinical kidney damage.
 Many real-world clinical studies have confirmed that acute renal toxicity is rare, affecting only around 1 to 4% of patients.[ref] [ref] A number of studies have also failed to detect differences in the incidence of renal toxicity in patients on regimens using tenofovir versus a nucleoside reverse transcriptase inhibitor (NRTI).[ref][ref]

 One clinic-based study of 322 people taking tenofovir found that after six months, 7% had developed significant elevations in creatinine but most did not experience any symptoms of renal toxicity, and after one year, only 1% had stopped treatment due to kidney problems.
 In the same study, 3% of patients treated with abacavir also developed creatinine elevations that might be indicative of kidney damage.[ref]
 Other studies have found similar outcomes in treatment-experienced participants.[ref] [ref]